charles8191/scudo/README.md

 # scudo binary

-This is a simple project that builds scudo from Git every Monday and then uploads it, using the Rocky 9 container.
+This is a simple project that builds scudo from Git every Monday and then uploads it, using the Red Hat UBI 9 container.
 There is also a container artifact if you'd like to build it yourself:

 ```bash
 mkdir out